 How to Convert Engagement to Sales

 Don’t forget your overall goal: Selling a product or service.
-Creating content which engages readers is only the first step.
+Creating content that engages readers is only the first step.

 The longer your customer spends on your pages, the better connection you’re creating.
-They’re reading you content because they’re interested in what you have to say.
+They’re reading your content because they’re interested in what you have to say.

 The 5 Parts of a Conversion Funnel

 - Establish your brand’s trustworthiness and expertise in the industry.

 - Identify the problem your potential customer is facing.

 - Present your product or service as the solution.